-Bundt cakes are super impressive and easy to bake with once you know how.
-Here a few Bundt Cake Tips:
+Bundt cakes are super impressive and easy to bake once you know how.
+Here are a few Bundt Cake Tips:

 Why a bundt cake?

-A bundt pan has pretty decorative sides and tops that range from ridges to fruit, or other still life scenes and is a very impressive celebration cake or as a special centre piece on your table.
+A bundt pan has pretty decorative sides and tops that range from ridges to fruit, or other still-life scenes and is a very impressive celebration cake or a special centrepiece on your table.

 Can you use any recipe for a bundt cake?